-Interest income already received by the Bank but not yet earned is reported as "Unearned interest" in the liability section of the statement of financial position.
+Any differences in the acquisition price of a financial asset from its maturity value is treated as "Unearned interest" and reported in the liability section of the statement of financial position.

 When a financial asset becomes credit-impaired and is, therefore, regarded as Stage 3, the Bank calculates interest income by applying the effective interest rate to the net amortized cost of the financial asset.
 If the financial asset cures and is no longer credit-impaired, the Bank reverts to calculating interest income on a gross basis.